 I met with Sarah, who was busy decorating the school auditorium with other parent volunteers.
 I was surprised to see how many items they had this year, but I’m sure that there probably isn’t enough to go around.

 So Santa visited the Kindergarten and Grade 1 classes and spent time talking and sang with the kids and even answering all of their questions.
-The last class that Santa visited, all of the kids ran up to him and circled him with a group hug.
+The last class that Santa attended, all of the kids ran up to him and circled him with a group hug.
 It was a very moving experience, and Santa was feeling jubilant when he suddenly noticed the little boy, standing at the back of the room, with his hands in his pockets and the saddest look in his eyes.
 Santa walked over to the little boy and bent down to whisper in his ear.

 Santa Danny: Hi son, I’m so happy to see you!
 And what do you want Santa to bring you this year?